 - How do you feel about it? - This might be the most important thing I examine.
-Gathering up my patient’s opinion is huge.
-You may pass any other test I put you through, but if you don’t feel comfortable about it, then that is going to weigh heavy into a decision.
+Gathering up my patient’s opinions is huge.
+You may pass any other test I put you through, but if you don’t feel comfortable about it, then that is going to weigh heavily into a decision.

 - How is your muscle strength? - A few basic muscle tests will play a part in forming a decision on this.
 This is especially true for checking the front muscle on your thigh, the quadriceps.
 Having enough strength in your quadriceps is a good indicator of how much control you have over your knee.
 Glute strength will also need to be checked.

 All this information put together leads to an informed decision.
 It is truly best to have these factors analyzed by a rehab professional.
 However, if you do notice any of these types of issues interrupting your capabilities when you come off of a knee brace after surgery, you now have a better idea of what to look for when having a conversation with your therapist.
 I hope this helps!
 And as always, feel free to reach out to me with any questions.
 You can email me at [email protected] or reach out on Backcountry Physical Therapy’s social media pages.
 Be sure to check back on the website for more blog posts and follow us on social media for ideas on how to keep yourself pain-free!

 Join our mailing list to receive the latest news and updates from our team.